Sof-Saos/st0244-2023-1-lab1/README.md

 <h1 align="center"> st0244-2023-1-lab1 </h1>

-Short Description about the project
+<h2> Short Description about the project: </h2>
+This project uses interoperability to read a txt file of integers, store them in an array and average them with a c++ function, returning the result in a double.

 ***NAMES:*** Sara Zuluaga Trujillo & Sofía Salamanca Osorio